SUMITCHUGWANI/RestaurantManagementSystem/src/README.md

 For example, you might include details about the project's structure, dependencies, or how to build and run the code.

+When I will get time I will add some features in the Repo.

 Happy coding!